 The development is a mixed use development on the site of the former courage brewery at a value of in excess of £200 million.
-It is a prime example of the redevelopment of a former industrial site to high quality housing and commercial spaces within the city centre.

 The scheme comprises of 437 Apartments over six buildings, two office buildings (Bridgewater House and the Aurora Building), a Premier Inn, commercial leisure spaces, and a micro brewery space.